BAO-Hongzhen/Papercraft_Maestro/README.md

   * **Auto-Connect**:
       * **Zero Configuration**: Whether you are using **ComfyUI Standard (Web)**, **ComfyUI Desktop**, or **ComfyUI Portable**, the system automatically identifies and connects.
       * **Smart Scanning**: Automatically scans common ports in the local environment (e.g., 8188, 8000, 8189, 3000, etc.), eliminating the need for manual configuration files.
   * **Smart Prompt System**: **No need to learn complex Prompts!** We have built-in carefully tuned stylized prompts.
-Users only need to input the **subject** they want to generate (e.g., "a rabbit" or "a dragon"), and the system automatically adds style descriptions like "traditional Chinese paper cut", "red paper", "complex patterns", etc.
+Users only need to input the **subject** they want to generate (e.g., "a rabbit" or "a dragon"), and the system automatically fills it into the preset style template:
+    * **Prefix**: "A vibrant red Chinese paper"
+    * **User Input**: [Subject]
+    * **Suffix**: "complex Chinese patterns, stand proudly among the swirling clouds and stylized clouds.
+The background is pure white, emphasizing a bold traditional design"
+    By automatically concatenating these, the system ensures that every generated image maintains a unified and authentic traditional Chinese paper cut style.
   * **Automatic Craft Processing**: Built-in image processing pipeline (desaturation, high contrast enhancement, smart background removal, Chinese red coloring) to simulate the visual effect of real paper cuts.
   * **Scene Simulation (Mockup)**: Supports one-click synthesis of generated paper cuts into real scenes like windows, walls, and door decorations to preview the actual decorative effect.
   * **Easy Download**: Supports downloading high-definition original paper cut images and scene synthesis images.